Cherreads

 Maybe they haven't returned yet, he told himself.
 But Charlie… where did he go?

-Darren stepped outside again, his heartbeat quickening.
+Darren stepped outside again, heartbeat quickening.
 The forest loomed quietly at the edge of the camp, the wind brushing against the leaves like faint whispers.

 "Charlie?" he called out, walking toward the tree line.